o3de/o3de.org/content/docs/user-guide/settings/gem-loading.md

         : Application(argc, argv)
         , QApplication(*argc, *argv)
     {
-        // The settings registry has been created at this point, so add the CMake target "voxeleditor"
+        // The Settings Registry has been created at this point, so add the CMake target "voxeleditor"
-        // as a specialization into the settings registry AZ::SettingsRegistryMergeUtils::MergeSettingsToRegistry_AddBuildSystemTargetSpecialization(
+        // as a specialization into the Settings Registry AZ::SettingsRegistryMergeUtils::MergeSettingsToRegistry_AddBuildSystemTargetSpecialization(
             *AZ::SettingsRegistry::Get(), GetBuildTargetName());
     }